 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 This course addresses contemporary issues in engineering and engineering management.
 Graduates of the course will be ready to enter industry, especially in roles that demand knowledge of digital engineering and manufacturing technologies.
-In addition to developing your technical knowledge and experience, this programme will also give you greater confidence in your transferable and personal skills.
-These include problem solving, critical thinking, team working, forward planning, target setting, communication and marketing.
+In addition to developing your technical knowledge and experience, this programme will give you greater confidence in your transferable and personal skills.
+These include problem-solving, critical thinking, team working, planning, target setting, communication and marketing.

-As a graduate of this MSc, you’ll be prepared to promote and develop digital engineering and manufacturing solutions in an engineering-based organisation, and have the potential to progress to a management role.
-You could pursue a career in sectors such as motorsport, automotive, aerospace, integrated systems, mechanical, electrical, electronic, electromechanical, fluid power components/systems or materials.
+As a graduate of this MSc, you'll be prepared to promote and develop digital engineering and manufacturing solutions in industry and have the potential to progress to a management role.
+You could pursue a career in sectors such as motorsport, automotive, aerospace, integrated systems, mechanical, electrical, electronic, electromechanical, and fluid power components/systems or materials.

-Research is an exciting career path that will allow you to explore working in research and development roles or in academia.
-An MSc can also be used as a stepping-stone for those who wish to continue to an MPhil or PhD.
+Research is an exciting career path that will allow you to explore working in research and development roles or academia.
+You can also use this MSc as a stepping-stone to studying for an MPhil or PhD.

 Graduates can also use the qualification to enter a range of other careers, bearing in mind that relevant experience or postgraduate study may be required.
 Some of these roles include: